Embedding spaces of split links: Semi-simplicial spaces of separating systems

 \begin{defn} The semi-simplicial space $\Sep_\bt$ is defined as follows: \begin{itemize} \item $\Sep_0=\ESS(L)$. \item $\Sep_p\subseteq (\Sep_0)^{p+1}$ consists of ordered~$(p+1)$ tuples~$(\rho_i,\Sigma_i)$ such that~$\rho_i=\rho_j$ for all~$0\leq i,j\leq p$ and~$\Sigma_i \cap \Sigma_j=\emptyset$ for all~$i\neq j$. \item Face maps $\p_p^{i}\colon \Sep_p\rightarrow \Sep_{p-1}(L)$ for $0\leq i\leq p$ are given by forgetting the~$i$th entry in a tuple. \end{itemize} The semi-simplicial space $\pSep_\bt$ is defined analogously, replacing~$\ESS(L)$ with $\PESS(L)$. \end{defn}

-There is a natural augmentation~$\varepsilon$ to the embedding space~$\link(L)$ given by forgetting the sphere systems, and this is indeed an augmentation since it commutes with face maps.
+There is a natural augmentation~$\varepsilon$ to the embedding space~$\link(L)$ (which can be thought of as $\pSep_{-1}$) given by forgetting the sphere systems, and this is indeed an augmentation since it commutes with face maps.
 The fiber of this augmentation for a fixed~$\rho\in \link(L)$ is itself a semi-simplicial space which levelwise is given by $\varepsilon^{-1}_p(\rho)$, and has face maps inherited from~$\Sep_\bt$.
 We denote this semi-simplicial space by $\Sep(\rho)_\bt$.

 \begin{lem}For any two embeddings $\rho, \rho' \in \link(L)$, $\Sep(\rho)_\bt\cong \Sep(\rho')_\bt$.

 \begin{proof} There exists an ambient isotopy $\Phi$ of $\R^3$ sending $\rho$ to $\rho'$.
 Then $\Phi$ induces a bijective correspondence between separating systems for $\rho$ and separating systems for $\rho'$.
 This correspondence clearly takes essential separating systems to essential separating systems, preserving disjointness and combinatorial type.
 Thus $\Phi$ induces an isomorphism $\Phi_\bt\colon \Sep(\rho)_\bt\rightarrow \Sep(\rho')_\bt$. \end{proof} \end{lem}